-Your child may have a feeling of tightness when they swallow for 6 - 8 weeks.
-This is from the swelling inside the child's esophagus.
+Your child may have a feeling of tightness when swallowing.
+This is from the swelling insideyour child's esophagus.
 Your child may also have some bloating.
 These should go away in 6 to 8 weeks.

 Recovery is faster from laparoscopic surgery than from open surgery.

 You will need to schedule a follow-up appointment with your child's primary care provider or gastroenterologist about a week after the surgery.